Asset Transfer

 Catch-up Precomputation

-Creates new depreciation history records based on the asset’s last depreciation date and depreciation start date, up to the period before the transfer date.
-This process will include the asset’s child records.
+Creates depreciation history records from the asset’s last depreciation date and depreciation start date, up to the period before the transfer.
+This process includes the asset’s child records.

 Catch-up Journal Creation

-Creates catch-up journal entries for posting records (assets or tax) based on the asset’s last depreciation date and depreciation start date, up to the period before the transfer date.
-This process will include the asset’s child records.
+Creates catch-up journal entries for posting records (assets or tax) from the asset’s last depreciation date and depreciation start date, up to the period before the transfer.
+This process includes the asset’s child records.

 Note: